 Transplant Recipients International Organization, Inc.

-(Bylaws as amended at the TRO Annual Meeting held on January 13, 2001)
+(Bylaws as amended at the TRIO Board of Directors Meeting held on October 11, 2019)

 The name of the Corporation shall be Transplant Recipients International Organization, Inc., hereinafter referred to as TRIO or the Corporation, incorporated in the state of Pennsylvania.

 Advocacy: Effectively communicating the concerns and needs, on issues in the field of transplantation that affect the welfare of transplant candidates, recipients, and their families and donor families, to international, federal, state, and local governmental bodies.